 American Pacific Mining Reports Assay Results, Including 12.13 g/t Gold over 1.52 Metres, from the Tuscarora Project

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- American Pacific Mining Corp (CSE: USGD / OTCQX: USGDF / FWB: 1QC) (“American Pacific” or the “Company”) is pleased to provide a project update and assay results from the Tuscarora Project (“Tuscarora”) or (“the Project”).
+VANCOUVER, British Columbia, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- American Pacific Mining Corp USGDUSGDF ("American Pacific" or the "Company") is pleased to provide a project update and assay results from the Tuscarora Project ("Tuscarora") or ("the Project").

 The Company completed 33 shallow reverse circulation ("RC") drillholes at Tuscarora for a total of 5,515 metres ("m") across several different target areas.
 Drilling at the South Navajo area defined a potential third gold zone below known mineralization and drilling and sampling along the Modoc Vein swarm has highlighted the potential for a new gold-bearing sulfide system in an area that has very limited historical drilling.